 |4.||Nickel & Ni-base alloys||41 to 46|

 |7.||Titanium & titanium alloys||51 to 56|

 |9.||Hard-facing weld metal overlays||71 and 72|

 From the ASME Sec IX, table QW-432 can find the F-number of specific consumables classified as per ASME Sec IIC.
 With the F-number there is a reduction of procedure and performance qualification as the same F-number of material does not require requalification.

 From the ASME Sec IX, table QW-433 can be referred to for the welder performance qualification range.
 A snapshot is given below:

 What is the A-Number in Welding?

 As from the name, A stands for analysis.
 A-number is designated by ASME to weld metal deposition composition analysis to reduce the number of procedure qualifications in Welding.
-From the ASME Sec IX table QW-442 can be referred for different A number is given to a different group of metals/alloys.
+From the ASME Sec IX table QW-442 can be referred to for different A number is given to different groups of metals/alloys.
 A-number is generally mentioned in WPS & PQR.
 It is not essential for performance qualification i.e. not mentioned in WPQ.